sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-create/spa-process-action-create.md

     | `SoldToParty` | 17100006

-    > Use can also change Labels of the fields.
+    > You can also change the Labels of the fields.

     <!-- border -->![Action Project](ActionProject_24.png)